How much does a commission merchant bond cost in Washington?

 Why do I need this bond?

 Washington commission merchant bonds ensure that principals (commission merchants) comply with all provisions of Chapter 20.01 RCW while on the job.
-Obligations under this bond include:
+Obligations under this bond include the following:

 Additionally, Washington commission merchants are prohibited from imposing false charges for handling or services in connection with agricultural products, making fictitious sales or intentionally making false statements about the grade or quantity of goods shipped or packaged.